Iterated Hopf Ore Extensions over Group Rings: Introduction

 A central theme of the paper is a duality determined by the nature of the second Ore extension.
 When the derivation is zero, after a suitable change of variables the algebra reduces to a skew group ring $\KK[x,y]\#G$, and the representation theory can be analyzed using induction techniques for skew group algebras.
 In contrast, when the derivation is nonzero, the resulting algebra behaves more like a noncommutative differential operator ring.
 In this latter case, the defining relations force a strong rigidity condition: the characters governing the two Ore extensions must be inverses of each other.
 This constraint has significant consequences for the structure of finite dimensional simple modules and leads to explicit families of simple modules that do not occur in the skew group ring setting.

 The paper is organized as follows.
 In Section 2 we construct the Hopf algebras $H = H(G, \chi, \eta, b, c,\beta)$ and record their basic structural properties.
 Section 3 discusses examples and connects our framework to existing constructions in the literature.
 Section 4 studies ring-theoretic and homological properties, including Hopf algebra quotients.
 Section 5 is devoted to the classification of finite dimensional simple modules, which is divided into the skew group ring case and the differential operator case.
 In the skew group ring case, simple modules are described via induction from one-dimensional modules over appropriate subalgebras, recovering and extending classical results.
 In the nonzero derivation case, we construct and classify torsion, torsion-free, and mixed simple modules, give precise isomorphism criteria, and show that all finite dimensional simple modules arise from these constructions.
+Finally, we close in Section 6 with the tensor products of simple modules in the zero derivation case.